Reducing Resistance To New Technology In The Workplace: Practical Tips From Danny Assen

 Managers have an incredibly important role in implementing new technology.
 Whether they’re part of a project group or not, the team looks up to them.
 Does the manager believe in it and use it themselves?
 That’s crucial.
 If the manager isn’t convinced, the team notices it immediately.

 There’s also an important lesson I learned myself 20 years ago: as a manager, you need to reflect on the team.
 Don’t know something?
 Admit it.
 Empathy and openness to mistakes are essential.
-As Eline already mentioned, people are allowed to make mistakes, and it’s important to realize that not everyone can keep up as quickly as others.
+People are allowed to make mistakes, and it’s important to realize that not everyone can keep up as quickly as others.

 Managers need to be flexible and lead situationally.
 Use employees who adapt quickly as ambassadors and let them guide others.
 You don’t have to do everything yourself as a manager, but you do elevate your team with this approach.
 We often rush and forget this part, even though the larger goal is supported by the new technology that ultimately helps the manager, too.
 Moreover, we want to have all the nice-to-haves right away because they look so appealing.